-How I exercise ‘scream breathing’:
+How I exercise ‘scream out’

 - I find a place with no one around.

-- Inhale, fully in 3 parts.
+- Inhale fully in 3 parts.

-Employing screaming as a tool to cope when experiencing a traumatic event may positively impact how the event is registered.
+Employing screaming as a tool to cope when experiencing a potentially traumatic event may positively impact how the event is registered.